Britain’s famous Sycamore tree is gone. Men accused of cutting it down are on trial

 “I still can’t come to terms with the fact that the tree’s not there,” said Catherine Cape, who lives nearby.
 “I am still really angry about it.
 I can’t understand why you would want to destroy something so beautiful.”

-Before the tree was cut down, about 80% of the inquiries at Northumberland National Park 's main visitors center were from people planning to walk to the tree, the park's chief executive, Tony Gates, said after the tree was cut down.
+Before the tree was cut down, about 80 per cent of the inquiries at Northumberland National Park 's main visitors center were from people planning to walk to the tree, the park's chief executive, Tony Gates, said after the tree was cut down.

 The sycamore’s broad canopy framed between two hills had long been a popular draw for landscape photographers and a scenic stop for walkers on the path along the wall.